cnosdb/docs/docs/start/quick_start.md

 # Quick Start

-CnosDBSQL is inspired by [DataFusion](https://arrow.apache.org/datafusion/user-guide/introduction.html)，We support most of the SQL syntax of DataFusion.
+CnosDBSQL is inspired by [DataFusion](https://arrow.apache.org/datafusion/user-guide/introduction.html), We support most of the SQL syntax of DataFusion.

-**Note**：In order to query more efficiently, the order of each row may not be the same for queries without specified sorting
+**Note**: In order to query more efficiently, the order of each row may not be the same for queries without specified sorting.

-## Sample Data
+## **Sample Data**

 To further study CnosDB, this section will provide sample data for you to download and teach you how to import data into the database.
 The data sources referenced in the following chapters are all from this sample data.